MatthewJDavis/matthewjdavis.github.io/_posts/2019-04-28-tagging-unnamed-ec2-volumes-powershell.md

 Below is the complete code for the lambda,

-The #requires statement is needed for running on AWS lambda.
+The #requires statement is needed for any modules that the lambda requires to run.
+For this one, it is just the AWS module, but you can include any modules that run are PowerShell core compatible.

 The list of volumes is saved into the variable VolumeList and a new list object is created to hold the volumes that don't have a name tag.
 The list is iterated over to check for a name tag, if it doesn't exist, the instance id and volume id is stored in the NoNameTagVolumeList variable.